0xadev7/DiffSplat/README.md

 - Pretrained weights will download from HuggingFace and stored in `./out`.
 - Other pretrained models (such as CLIP, T5, image VAE, etc.) will be downloaded automatically and stored in your HuggingFace cache directory.
 - If you face problems in visiting HuggingFace Hub, you can try to set the environment variable `export HF_ENDPOINT=https://hf-mirror.com`.
+- `GSRecon` pretrained weights is NOT really used during inference.
+Only its rendering function is used for visualization.

 ```bash
 python3 download_ckpt.py --model_type [MODEL_TYPE] [--image_cond]